 There is perhaps nothing we love more at Serious Eats than a pressure cooker.
 I never had one before coming to work here.
 But now I use my Instant Pot all the time, mainly for these quick and easy recipes.
 Whether you go for the Instant Pot or the Breville Fast-Slo Pro or a simple stovetop pressure cooker, it will become your go-to to break down meats for braises and chilis, cook dried beans without a long soak, and even make gelatin-rich chicken stock in just one hour.
 So long, slow cooker!

 There is no greater piece of kitchen eye candy than the KitchenAid Stand Mixer.
 It comes in a wide range of colors, and it can't be beat in terms of functionality and versatility.
 Use the dough hook for the perfect crusty loaf of bread; the paddle for homemade brown sugar; the whisk for fast and easy cream cheese frosting.
 And I haven't even gotten to the attachments yet.
-Our two favorite attachments are by far the pasta roller (which makes homemade pasta a cinch) and the meat grinder (for vastly superior burgers and juicy homemade sausages).
+Our two favorite attachments are by far the pasta roller (which makes homemade pasta a cinch) and the meat grinder (for vastly superior burgers).
 And if you're making a bucket of Margaritas, Kenji's a big fan of the citrus juicer.

 Ice Cream Maker